-Please note that the Guidance Notes for this exam were slightly updated after the previous session, to reflect a revision to how feedback will be provided to failing candidates.
+Please note that the Guidance Notes for this exam were slightly updated in 2020, to reflect a revision to how feedback will be provided to failing candidates.
 These can be found at icaew.com/level7.
-Please take care to always refer to the latest version of the Guidance Notes and the exam template.
+Please take care to always refer to the latest version of the Guidance Notes and especially the exam template (noting that the requirements do vary at each session).